 The GASB issued Statement No. 93, Replacement of Interbank Offered Rates, in March 2020.
 The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of the IBOR.
 The requirements of this Statement, except for paragraphs 11b, 13, and 14 are effective for reporting periods beginning after June 15, 2020.
 The requirement in paragraph 11b is effective for reporting periods ending after December 31, 2021.
 The requirements in paragraphs 13 and 14 are effective for fiscal years periods beginning after June 15, 2021, and all reporting periods thereafter.
-The University has determined there was no material impact from its adoption of the portions of GASB 93 which were effective for reporting periods beginning after June 15, 2020 and June 15, 2021, and there will be no material impact from its adoption of the portions of the Statement effective for reporting periods beginning after December 31, 2021.
+The University has determined there was no material impact from its adoption of GASB Statement No. 93.

 The GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, in March 2020.
 The objective of this Statement is to improve financial reporting by addressing issues related to public-private partnership arrangements.
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements.
 The statement is effective for reporting periods beginning after June 15, 2022.
-The University has determined there will be no material impact from its adoption of GASB 94.
+The University has determined there was no material impact from its adoption of GASB Statement No. 94.